Dear CAS Collectors:

 in her collection, and my aunt had always admired them.
 Because of this,

-Grandma gave them to my aunt and her husband on their twenty-fifth wedding anniversary.
+Grandma gave them to my aunt and her husband on their twenty-fifth wedding

 Grandma recently passed on, and my aunt decided to give the figures to